 - i.
 Express the need for trade enforcement actions such as tariffs and quotas to be carefully and narrowly targeted to address problems and minimize the unintended impacts on American producers and consumers. - 1.
 Advocate for productive engagement and negotiations that ensure a fair and level playing field for mutually beneficial trade. - ii.
 Be a leading voice on immigration policies that ensure the Port, its partners, and its customers have the workforce to succeed in the global economy, and that immigrants and refugees are actively included in the opportunities that our region's economy provides. - 1.
 Take steps to support workers and travelers impacted by changes in immigration policy - 2.
 Take all available steps to limit the use of Port facilities for immigration detention and deportation - iii.
-Be a strong advocate for keeping the United States open to travelers and visitors from throughout the world, without discrimination based on specific individual characteristics
+Be a strong advocate for keeping the United States open to travelers and visitors from throughout the world, without discrimination based on specific individual characteristics - iv.
+Push back against policies that would limit the Port's ability to pursue equity, diversity and inclusion efforts throughout our organization, or would limit our access to federal dollars because of those efforts.

-Meeting Date: January 13, 2026
+Meeting Date: January 27, 2026